billgathen/yieldmanager2/README.md

 ad-hoc reporting through the Reportware tool.

-It pulls a fresh wsdl from the api.yieldmanager.com site the first time you use a service and re-uses that wsdl for the life of the Yieldmanager::Client object.
+It pulls a fresh wsdl from the api.yieldmanager.com site the first time you use a service and re-uses that wsdl for the life of the Yieldmanager2::Client object.

 ### Installation